-By Definition~\ref{mhdim}, the second statement follows immediately from the first. \end{proof} \begin{definition} The \emph{$h$-head finite-state predimension}, \emph{$h$-head finite-state strong predimension}, \emph{multihead finite-state dimension}, and \emph{multihead finite-state strong dimension} of an individual sequence $S\in\Sigma^\omega$ are the $h$-head finite-state predimension, $h$-head finite-state strong predimension, multihead finite-state dimension, and multihead finite-state strong dimension, respectively, of the singleton $\{S\}$. \end{definition}
+\begin{definition} The \emph{$h$-head finite-state predimension}, \emph{$h$-head finite-state strong predimension}, \emph{multi-head finite-state dimension}, and \emph{multi-head finite-state strong dimension} of an individual sequence $S\in\Sigma^\omega$ are the $h$-head finite-state predimension, $h$-head finite-state strong predimension, multi-head finite-state dimension, and multi-head finite-state strong dimension, respectively, of the singleton $\{S\}$. \end{definition}